The SaaS market is booming with an expected reach of $397.5 billion at the end of the year 2022.

 All cloud service providers can decrypt the data when a customer needs to access it.

 Example: Multiple SSL providers are there, and different SSL certs are issued as per website's requirement.
-Thawte SSL Certificates are one of reputed SSL certificate authorities, which are now powered by DigiCert are budget-friendly certificates that secure your cloud with robust 256-bit encryption.
+Thawte SSL Certificates are one of the reputed SSL certificate authorities, which are now powered by DigiCert are budget-friendly certificates that secure your cloud with robust 256-bit encryption.

 - Thawte Wildcard SSL Certificates secure multiple sub-domains with the root domain.